mrwixxsid/DNS_SPOOF/README.md

 ## Disclaimer

 This tool is provided for educational and research purposes only.
-The author and OpenAI shall not be held responsible for any misuse or illegal activities conducted using this tool.
+The author shall not be held responsible for any misuse or illegal activities conducted using this tool.